the-unmindful/omnichat-app/documentation.md

 *   **Asset Relocator Patch Bypass**: The `apply` method in `node_modules/@electron-forge/plugin-webpack/dist/util/AssetRelocatorPatch.js` has been modified to `return;` immediately.
 This bypasses a patch that can cause issues with asset paths in some Electron Forge setups.
 *   **`electron-store` Version**: The project is using `electron-store` version 8.1.0 due to compatibility or stability reasons identified during development.
 *   **Markdown Rendering**: Uses the `marked` library for client-side rendering.
 Sanitization of Markdown output (e.g., via DOMPurify) is not currently implemented but should be considered if Markdown sources become less trusted.
+*   **Known UI Glitch**: A persistent issue exists where the Settings modal may unexpectedly disappear if text within an input field is selected very quickly from right-to-left, especially if the selection hits the "left wall" of the input block.
+Data is typically saved, but the modal closes.
+This is under investigation.

 ---